Juicing & Living Foods Questions & Answers (check back periodically for updates)

 Fresh vegetables and fruits should make up at least 50% of our daily food intake and everything else should be eaten in moderation.
 Living Cells require Living Foods!
 This is great balance!
 Remember all you are doing is “drinking” your vegetables instead of chewing them.

 Do not spend your time and energy focusing on calorie counting or trying to determine how many grams of fat, sugar, protein or carbs are in my foods.
 Instead keep it simple by eating foods provided in abundance by mother nature.
-Eat a high raw diet and everything else in moderation and life will be beautiful!
+Eat a high raw plant based nutrition and everything else in moderation and life will be beautiful!

 Q: Rejuvenista sells many organic market items and wholesome prepared foods.
 I’m assuming you must be vegetarian, vegan or raw foodists’?